matrix-org/process_exporter/README.md

 This prometheus-style metric exporter exposes the basic process-wide metrics about a pre-configured set of other processes to watch.

+This exporter does not require root privilege to run; however, there are are certain metrics it is unable to scrape about processes run by other users if it is not root.
+These are:

+ * ``process_open_fds``

 ## Configuration

 It is configured by a YAML file that gives names and ways to find external